Report: Supreme Court draft suggests Roe could be overturned

 A decision to overrule Roe would lead to abortion bans in roughly half the states and could have huge ramifications for this year’s elections.
 But it’s unclear if the draft represents the court’s final word on the matter — opinions often change in ways big and small in the drafting process.

+Though past efforts have failed, Senate Majority Leader Chuck Schumer said he intended to hold a vote.

+“This is as urgent and real as it gets,” Schumer said on the Senate floor Tuesday.
+“Every American is going to see on which side every senator stands.”

-Whatever the outcome, the Politico report late Monday represents an extremely rare breach of the court’s secretive deliberation process, and on a case of surpassing importance.
+Whatever the outcome, the Politico report late Monday represented an extremely rare breach of the court’s secretive deliberation process, and on a case of surpassing importance.

 “Roe was egregiously wrong from the start,” the draft opinion states.
 It was signed by Justice Samuel Alito, a member of the court’s 6-3 conservative majority who was appointed by former President George W. Bush.